 What is Arbitration?

 Arbitration puts a dispute in the hands of a neutral observer.
-This impartial participant makes a ruling between consumers and contractors and renders a final decision.
+This impartial participant makes a ruling between consumers and California contractors and renders a final decision.

-The CSLB will agree to help with the arbitration in cases that meet certain criteria.
+The CSLB will agree to help with the mandatory arbitration in cases that meet certain criteria.
 Among the resources that the board provides includes, the hearing, the arbitrator, and a state-appointed expert witness per complaint.

-It is important to note that only contractors in good-standing can receive these arbitration benefits from the CSLB.
+It is important to note that only California contractors in good-standing can receive these arbitration benefits from the CSLB.
 Should a party allege a complaint of fraudulent or deceptive practices, the board will investigate the case.

 Related Article: Do Criminal Offenses Affect My General Contractor License in California?